LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/toolbelt.md

 ### Conversation Util

-The Conversation Util allows to perform conversation related methods, which are listed below.
+The Conversation Util allows conversation related methods to be performed, which are listed below.

 #### Get Conversation By ID